Novartis, Valeant bids herald new deal-making era for pharma

-Novartis NOVN.VX and GlaxoSmithKline (GSK.L) agreed to trade more than $20 billion worth of assets, boosting Novartis’ cancer-drug business and Glaxo’s vaccines business.
-Valeant Pharmaceuticals (VRX.TO) made a $47 billion unsolicited offer for Allergan Inc (AGN.N), the maker of Botox, to boost its skin care business.
-Reports that Pfizer Inc (PFE.N) was rebuffed earlier this year in discussions to buy AstraZeneca Inc (AZN.L) for more than $100 billion only fed anticipation that more mergers are ahead.
+Novartis and GlaxoSmithKline agreed to trade more than $20 billion worth of assets, boosting Novartis’ cancer-drug business and Glaxo’s vaccines business.
+Valeant Pharmaceuticals made a $47 billion unsolicited offer for Allergan Inc, the maker of Botox, to boost its skin care business.
+Reports that Pfizer Inc was rebuffed earlier this year in discussions to buy AstraZeneca Inc for more than $100 billion only fed anticipation that more mergers are ahead.

 Linking this activity together is a combination of economic conditions and industry- specific developments including low interest rates, a desire by U.S. firms to make overseas acquisitions to shield foreign profits from U.S. taxes, and the realization that deals can be made to focus on a drugmaker’s specific strengths, investors, analysts and investment bankers said on Tuesday.